stephancasas/presto/README.md

 >
 > Probably not.
 >
-> I wrote this feature into Snowblade because it felt like something that should be there, but when debugging an app, the less complexity there is, the better.
+> I wrote this feature into Presto because it felt like something that should be there, but when debugging an app, the less complexity there is, the better.
 If you don't mind taking the extra 1.2 seconds required to wrap your property token inside a `<span>` element, you may save yourself some time if you ever need to dive into the browser inspector.

 ## Attribute Coalescence Control

-You've already seen that Snowblade can coalesce attributes onto the root elements of a component definition.
+You've already seen that Presto can coalesce attributes onto the root elements of a component definition.
 This makes it easy to leverage utility frameworks like Tailwind CSS to create variants of existing components.
 To even further reduce redundancy, we can extend this behavior using action attributes.

 ### `$$provides`, `$$reserves`, `$$accepts`, `$$rejects`